 We must also find a balance between what Marsha Sinetar called the selfish/selfless life in her book Ordinary People as Monks and Mystics: “I think it interesting that Abraham Maslow acknowledged this phenomenon in a paper he presented in 1951, when he reported that his healthiest subjects were independent, detached and self-governing, and had a tendency to look within for their guiding values and for the rules by which they lived.
 He also observed their strong preference, even need, for privacy and their detachment from people in general.
 His healthiest subjects were only superficially accepting of social customs, while in private they were quite casual and even humorously tolerant of them, not feeling that conventions were very important to them.
 They had the ability to fight convention when they thought it necessary, and judged things by their own inner criteria.
 When they felt that something (about American culture, in the case of Maslow’s study) was good, they accepted it.
 When they felt that something was bad, they rejected it.
 For all these reasons, Maslow called such people autonomous.”[vi]

 Our universal suffering stems not from influences in the outer world that we live in but has its genesis in our very nature as human beings.
-We cannot continue to look at the other as the source of our pain whether it be corporations, communists, terrorists or the trans-gendered.
+We cannot continue to look at the Other as the source of our pain whether it be corporations, communists, terrorists or the trans-gendered.
 We are the problem and the solution is within.
 We create our own reality as individuals and in “collectives” of all sizes from congregations to Congress, from neighborhoods to nations.
 How do we do this?
-Given that this is an essay and not a book, that question will have to be put on the shelf to be addressed at a later time.

-Find a much more in-depth discussion on this blog and in books by Roy Charles Henry.
+Find a much more in-depth discussion in books by Roy Charles Henry.